 I know many would have asked the simplest question, “How do I get rid of carpenter bees fast?”
-But before taking into consideration the remedies to getting rid of carpenter bees for good, consider as well the potential harm a solution can cause to these animals and the environment.
+But before considering the remedies to getting rid of carpenter bees for good, consider the potential harm a solution can cause to these animals and the environment.
 A simple solution may not be the best one.

 These types of bees are not social insects.
 They do not have hives or colonies.
-Hence, it is seldom that you can encounter a large bee infestation unless you have left the situation for too long.
+Hence, you seldom encounter a large bee infestation unless you have left the situation for too long.

 There are several ways of getting rid of carpenter bees fast without killing them.
 The key would be to target active carpenter bee nests that are abandoned in the meantime.
 To effectively get rid of a carpenter bee infestation, consider these questions: